People typically spend hours a day worrying about their perceived defects, which may involve any body part.

 Are preoccupied with one or more flaws in their appearance that other people think are insignificant or do not see

 Treatment with certain antidepressants—specifically selective serotonin reuptake inhibitors or clomipramine (a tricyclic antidepressant)—is often effective in people with body dysmorphic disorder.
+High doses are often needed.

 Cognitive-behavioral therapy that specifically focuses on the symptoms of body dysmorphic disorder may also be effective.
 For this therapy, practitioners help people develop more accurate and helpful beliefs about their appearance.
 Practitioners also help people to stop engaging in their excessive repetitive behaviors, such as checking themselves in a mirror and picking at their skin.
 They also help people participate in and feel more comfortable in social situations.